The 4 Most Frequently Asked Questions Regarding Apple’s Innovative New M1 Chip

 What is the M1 Chip and what does it do?

 Designed in-house using the same ARM-based technology seen in their iPhones and iPads, the M1 chip combines processing, I/O (Input/Output), security and memory.
 Previous Macs needed multiple chips to deliver all these features.
 The M1 combines these all into a single chip.
 It is also the first personal computer chip built using 5-nanometer process technology and contains 16 billion transistors.
 This is a lot of tech-heavy talk that basically boils down to two distinct advantages for the average user: blazingly fast speed and incredible battery life.

 With the M1 chip, users can edit high-resolution photos 3 times faster.
 They also experience smoother scrolling and reduced load times.
 The upgrade to the GPU (graphics processing unit) in the M1 also allows for multiple simultaneous playbacks of 4k.
 The GPU processes higher frame rates when running graphics-intensive games as well.
 Overall, users can expect a more seamless and efficient experience using their computer running everything from work-related creative tasks to kicking back and enjoying the latest video game.

 Should I buy an Apple computer with M1 architecture?

 The short answer is: it really depends on your business and your needs.
-At TSP IT Services, we are holding off upgrading our client’s computers and advising against the purchasing of M1 devices for the moment.
-A big reason for this is that the M1 chip requires the machine using it to be running Big Sur, Apple’s newest operating system.
-While this is standard for any new piece of hardware, there are many programs we and our clients use that haven’t been upgraded and fully debugged on Big Sur yet.
-We anticipate that these programs will be upgraded and fully tested on the new OS sooner rather than later, but we are waiting to upgrade our machines and our clients machines until all the software in our support stack is compatible and fully tested with Big Sur.
+At TSP IT Services, we are beginning to upgrade our clients’ computers as they need new machines.
+After months of testing, we have found no major issues with either the M1 machines, or Big Sur (the operating system they run on).
+That being said, there are still many programs we and our clients use that haven’t been upgraded and fully debugged on Big Sur yet.
+We anticipate that these programs will be upgraded and fully tested on the new OS sooner rather than later, but we are waiting to upgrade certain machines until all the software in our support stack is compatible and fully tested with Big Sur.